rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

    Node and of each dependency library.

    The <strong>main.js</strong> file defines the logic.
+   At the top, variables are defined, then functions called by others.
+   The first line is usually a console.log function that prints a message out.

 0. Click the Run icon Run icon.
 You should see an LED on your board flashing on and off.
    Also this message: